Computer Network, Architecture and Management

 - Ensure the security of a computer network’s hardware and software

 - Plan the installation of a computer network

 - Choose appropriate software

 - Manage a computer network

 - Ensure the evolution of the computer network

 - Solve problems involving geometry, algebraic and transcendent functions

 - Resolve mathematical problems in computing

-In America, the employment of computer network architects is projected to grow 15 percent from 2012 to 2022, faster than the average for all occupations.
-Demand for computer network architects will increase as firms continue to expand their use of wireless and mobile networks.
+Currently, qualified network administrators are among the topmost sought-after in the employment category in the province of Quebec.
+In the US, the employment of computer network architects was projected to grow by 15 percent (15%) from 2012 to 2022, faster than the average for all occupations.
+Additionally, demand for qualified and skilled computer network architects will continue to increase as more-and-more companies continue to expand their use of wireless and mobile networks.

 Graduates from this program may find employment with employers such as: